McDonald's And Coca-Cola Don't Look Anti-Fragile To Me

 My premise here is that Coca-Cola (KO) and McDonald's (MCD) are companies with an illustrious past which are nevertheless likely to have some major difficulties as a result of the present crisis and its aftermath.
 The problems within both companies have been building quietly for at least a decade, with roots going back two decades for McDonald's and at least three decades for Coca-Cola.

-Coca-Cola has been around as a business for 128 years and if you include the first burger stand put together by the McDonald brothers McDonald's has been around for 72 years.
+Coca-Cola has been around as a business for 128 years, and if you include the first burger stand put together by the McDonald brothers, McDonald's has been around for 72 years.
 Both had the first mover advantage as companies which invented their subset of the food industry.
 Both also succeeded in using brand power to become iconic international brands.
 Because of their brand power and the low unit cost of their products, they have seemed invincible in their ability to defend against competitors and normal economic downturns.
 Many investors to this day see both companies as strongly defended and able to withstand even a severe economic shock like the present one.

 Both Coca-Cola and McDonald's are powerful symbols of America throughout the world.
 They are dependable and easily identifiable.
-In any foreign city you can walk into a McDonald's restaurant being confident that you know what you will get.
+In any foreign city, you can walk into a McDonald's restaurant being confident that you know what you will get.
 This extends an advantage they also enjoy in the domestic market.
 The food is convenient and cheap, and it projects a consumer lifestyle of pleasure and abundance for the masses.
-In both cases success in international markets provided a second wind for top line growth.
+In both cases, success in international markets provided a second wind for top line growth.
 In each case, however, it was the last such significant and needle-moving initiative.

-In recent decades both companies have suffered from declining unit sales growth and both have suffered from a subtle erosion of brand power because of a slow but steady change in consumer tastes.
+In recent decades, both companies have suffered from declining unit sales growth, and both have suffered from a subtle erosion of brand power because of a slow but steady change in consumer tastes.
 The brand power remained strong enough, however, to allow price increases which served for a while to mask the decline in unit sales.
-To a certain degree this erosion of brand power has been driven by new competitors, but a trend toward healthier food and drink consumption has contributed as well.
+To a certain degree, this erosion of brand power has been driven by new competitors, but a trend toward healthier food and drink consumption has contributed as well.

 It's worth mentioning that both companies have made past efforts to break out into new areas of growth.
 Coca-Cola did this all the way back in 1982 when CEO Roberto Goizueta, who had pushed the drive for international growth (raising market share from 35% to 48%), saw the ultimate limits for future growth in its primary product line and tried to branch out by buying Columbia Pictures.
-It quickly became obvious that this was a horrific mismatch and it ended in 1989.
+It quickly became obvious that this was a horrific mismatch, and it ended in 1989.

-In 1998 McDonald's took a large stake in Colorado-based Chipotle (CMG) but then sold its stake in 2006 despite the fact that Chipotle was thriving.
-To the casual observer Chipotle seemed close enough to the primary McDonald's business, but the lack of a drive-in capability and unwillingness to have a breakfast menu troubled McDonald's executives.
-In normal times a union with Chipotle might have restarted growth, but in the current crisis the problems of Chipotle may be more severe than those of McDonald's, with particular reference to the absence of a drive-in capability.
+In 1998, McDonald's took a large stake in Colorado-based Chipotle (NYSE:CMG), but then sold its stake in 2006 despite the fact that Chipotle was thriving.
+To the casual observer, Chipotle seemed close enough to the primary McDonald's business, but the lack of a drive-in capability and unwillingness to have a breakfast menu troubled McDonald's executives.
+In normal times, a union with Chipotle might have restarted growth, but in the current crisis, the problems of Chipotle may be more severe than those of McDonald's, with particular reference to the absence of a drive-in capability.

 Both Coca-Cola and McDonald's recently got my full attention after years of reading articles with lists and recommendations for dividend and dividend growth stocks.
 What I saw when I began to look closely was regular dividend increases without rising revenues to support them.
-This approach worked well enough over the intermediate term as attested by the fact that dividends continued to rise annually and both companies consistently traded at very elevated price earnings ratios.
+This approach worked well enough over the intermediate term as attested by the fact that dividends continued to rise annually, and both companies consistently traded at very elevated price earnings ratios.
 What seemed clear to me was that it couldn't continue indefinitely.
 As in the above quote by the economist Herbert Stein: "If something can't go on forever, it will stop."

 As I write this after the market has rallied off the bottom for several weeks, Coca-Cola sells at a P/E of 23.7 with a 3.35% dividend yield and McDonald's sells at a P/E of 23 with a 2.77% dividend yield.
-Both P/Es were obviously much higher and the dividend yields lower at the February market top.
+Both P/Es were obviously much higher, and the dividend yields lower at the February market top.

 Let's look more closely at the numbers using the data provided by Premium Membership at this site.
 The tables below were drawn from that data.